 TIME - This is an easy, uncomplicated recipe you can do in about 30 minutes.
 Perfect if you're looking to surprise your family with a delicious homemade dessert.

 BUTTER - Be sure to allow the butter to soften before you start baking.
-It's easier to cream butter, sugar, and eggs when all the ingredients are at the same temperature.
+Creaming butter, sugar, and eggs is easier when all the ingredients are at the same temperature.
 Always use unsalted butter for all of your baking.

 SUGAR - We'll use both Brown and Granulated Sugar.
 Brown sugar adds moisture and deeper caramel sweetness to the cookies.
 Granulated sugar helps the cookies spread as they bake and gives them a crisp outer layer.

-EGGS - bind the ingredients together and are the primary source of moisture and protein in the dough.
+EGGS - Bind the ingredients together and are the dough's primary source of moisture and protein.

 PUDDING MIX- Although plenty of brands offer a good dry banana pudding mix, I like the Jello brand.